 Just north of the city of Syracuse is Oneida Lake, a champion spot in year-round sport fishery in the state of New York, where ice fishing during the winter months is just as popular as the spring openings of walleye and bass seasons.
 Check out the New York DEC site for access and fishing information.
 A great spot for bluegills, Otisco Lake in the Finger Lakes region of Onondaga County is a great place to set up your shanty and take in the infamous scenery of this renowned area.
 And Cazenovia Lake just outside of Syracuse is another fantastic scenic spot to sit while waiting for pickerel and bluegill.
 Anglers can always call or access the Central New York Fishing Hotline for current fishing info.

-Do as the locals do and make a day of making the most out of the snow, ice or whatever conditions Mother Nature throws your way — grab a fat bike and be prepared to go anywhere, anytime, regardless of weather.
-Created for adventure and exploring otherwise unrideable terrain, fat bikes are a great way to get out and sightsee all of Syracuse no matter what kind of accumulation the day brings.
+Do as the locals do and take the day to make the most out of the snow, ice or whatever conditions Mother Nature throws your way — grab a fat bike and be prepared to go anywhere, anytime, regardless of weather.
+Created for adventure and exploring otherwise un-rideable terrain, fat bikes are a great way to get out and sightsee all of Syracuse no matter what kind of accumulation the day brings.
 Stop over to Syracuse Bicycle at 2540 Erie Boulevard East in Syracuse and rent your set of wheels for a half day or full day.
 You can also make an entire week or weekend out of exploring the city hills and suburbs with two or five full day rentals.
 These bikes were made for some of the wildest winter climates, why not test it out in one of the country’s snowiest cities?

 Enjoy the Outside From Within